 Kung Pao Smoked Pork Belly

-Toss the pork belly cubes in a little yellow mustard for the base and then sprinkle with salt and pepper.
+Toss the pork belly cubes in a little yellow mustard for the base and then sprinkle with salt, pepper, and garlic powder mixture.
 Set on a wire rack and start to prep your Big Green Egg.

 Smoking the Pork Belly